top of page

 Plastic-Free Soy Sauce Fish Dropper Designed to Decompose in Weeks, Not Years

 Rethinking Single-Use Objects with a Plastic-Free Soy Sauce Fish Dropper Single-use food packaging is often designed for moments but persists for decades.
 The plastic-free soy sauce fish dropper created by Heliograf and Vert Design challenges this imbalance by aligning material lifespan with actual use.
 Named Holy Carp! , the small container replaces the iconic plastic soy sauce fish with a biodegradable alternative that decomposes in soil within weeks instead of years.
-Desi
+Des

 Jan 5